Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 One of the most crucial decisions you will make is choosing a location for your dental practice.
 This step requires extensive research.

 Rents can vary greatly depending on your location.
-Compare costs for ground-floor and upper-floor suites in the same building or consider different types of space, including office suites, office parks, or even strip malls.
+Compare costs for ground-floor and upper-floor suites in the same building or consider different types of space, including office suites, office parks, or strip malls.

 4. Identifying Necessary Dental Equipment